How to find problems to solve on Reddit

 Solution Requests

-People asking for various tools, applications, websites, and solutions from their fellow community members.
-Helpful with assessing the kinds of solutions that meet the needs of your audience.
+These are people asking for tools, applications, websites, and solutions from their fellow community members; helpful for assessing the kinds of solutions that meet your audience’s needs.
 Be sure to follow through and read the comments on these posts, as that'll help you identify competitors and their gaps.

 Advice Requests